UX Checklist: 210 Points to Check in the Design

 If a UX has these characteristics, it is likely effective.
 Recommendations are listed in the checklist in order of importance.

 Ask yourself how you would feel about using a design that does not have that item.
-Is it important?
-Should it be included?
-Answering these questions is vital within the framework of this checklist.
+Determining the importance of each item is crucial.

 UX Design Checklist – Product